You’ve probably heard, or read, that the key to personal growth is to get out of your comfort zone.

 You just have to start getting comfortable with being uncomfortable.

-Baby Steps to Breaking Out of Your Comfort Zone
+Baby Steps to Getting Out of Your Comfort Zone

 Do something new every day